 Trick or treat!
-Los Angeles moved down to fifth place in Zillow's Halloween list of the country's 20 best cities for trick-or-treating—but that's not slowing down anyone around here.
+Los Angeles consistently makes the top 5 cities on Zillow's Halloween list of the country's best spots for trick-or-treating.
 The real estate website bases its trick-or-treat ranking on criteria like home value and crime rates.
 That's good, but what about special effects and Halloween decorations?
 If one figures in the number of film industry creatives living in a given metropolitan area, LA wins first place by a country mile.
 Speaking of country miles, if you've walked the distance between houses in the most expensive LA neighborhoods, you know that higher home value does not always translate to better trick-or-treating.
 What does?
 Well, keep your Halloween hats on, because we've got a list of some of LA and Orange County's most legendary trick-or-treat neighborhoods.
 I defy anyone in Philadelphia to beat these!

-Wherever you plan on trick-or-treating, please carry lights and watch out for traffic.
+Wherever you plan on trick-or-treating on Halloween night, please carry lights and watch out for traffic.
 And if you're visiting a neighborhood that isn't your own, please be extra considerate about candy wrappers and other litter on the ground.
 The residents of all of the neighborhoods below show tremendous generosity each Halloween; we don't want them to wake up to their lawns looking like Staples Center after a play-off game!

 Subscribe to our free weekly newsletter to keep up with all of the Halloween fun coming up this season!

 If you live within range of Larchmont and Hancock Park, then Windsor Square is where to head.
 This area —often confused with Hancock Park—runs from Wilshire to Beverly, from Arden to Van Ness (including the mayor's mansion), and is quite the Halloween scene.
 Expect lots of company enjoying the decorations and abundance of treats.
 Norton and Van Ness south of Beverly are particularly good.